puppetlabs/puppetserver/documentation/known_issues.markdown

 Here are a few specific issues that we're aware of that might affect certain users:

+## Server-side Ruby gems might need to be updated for upgrading with JRuby 1.7

+When upgrading from Puppet Server 5 using JRuby 1.7 (9k was optional in those releases), Server-side gems that were installed manually with the `puppetserver gem` command or using the `puppetserver_gem` package provider might need to be updated to work with the newer JRuby.
+In most cases gems do not have APIs that break when upgrading from the Ruby versions implemented between JRuby 1.7 and JRuby 9k, so there might be no necessary updates.
+However, two notable exceptions are that the autosign gem should be 0.1.3 or later and yard-doc must be 0.9 or later.

+    If you're working outside of lab environment, increase `ReservedCodeCache` to `512m` under normal load.
+If you're working with 6-12 JRuby instances (or a `max-requests-per-instance` value significantly less than 100k), run with a `ReservedCodeCache` of 1G.
+Twelve or more JRuby instances in a single server might require 2G or more.

+    Similar caveats regarding scaling `ReservedCodeCache` might apply if users are managing `MaxMetaspace`.

 ## Ruby 1.8 vs Ruby 1.9

 Puppet Server uses an embedded JRuby interpreter to execute Ruby code.
 This